-The Medicaid Agency covers the delivery of home health services through telemedicine for clients who have been diagnosed with an unstable condition who may be at risk for hospitalization or a more costly level of care.
+The Medicaid agency covers the delivery of home health services through telemedicine for clients who have been diagnosed with an unstable condition who may be at risk for hospitalization or a more costly level of care.
 The client must have a diagnosis(es) where there is a high risk of sudden change in medical condition which could compromise health outcomes.

-Providers must use revenue code 0559 when billing the Medicaid Agency for home health services delivered through telemedicine.
+When billing the Medicaid agency for home health services delivered through telemedicine use the following codes: